grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.check.radius**

-The radius size for the Radio Button.
+The border-radius of the RadioButton.
 Expects `string`.

 Defaults to